-Psychologist David Ball has published a second edition of his book on Damages.
-The book costs $85.
+Psychologist David Ball has published a second edition of his book on damages called, appropriately, Damages.
+The book costs $85 (only $35 in 2017).
 The first edition was similarly priced and feels and looks like a thin, big print paperback.
 But looks are deceiving in this case.
 The book is excellent, offering insight based on systematic research as to why jurors make decisions they do about damages.
 Dr. Ball discusses juror motivations for awarding money, why some jurors are reluctant to award compensation, and specific strategies to enhance damages for voir dire (which does not really apply in Maryland), opening, direct and cross-examination, and closing.

 I heard Dr. Ball speak last year at the Maryland Trial Lawyers Association convention.
 He was impressive.
 Like me, he believes in juries and realizes they are far smarter than most personal injury lawyers believe they are.
 Dr. Ball does not try to give you information to “trick” the jury because he knows juries almost invariably do not fall for such artifices.
 Instead, Dr. Ball looks at some of their motivations for not giving fair compensation and how to overcome those obstacles.

 This is a great book and we literally read it before every trial since this book came out.
 In 2017, we read Damages in conjunction with Reptile which is a book written by David Ball and Don Keenan.
 This is the book we primarily rely upon before going to trial.
 We try to take our cases and fit it without the overall strategy of the book.